 When Should I Take EAAs?

-For most active individuals, post-workout is the best time to take EAAs.
+For most active individuals, post-workout is the best time to take the best EAAs.
 Depending on when you consume your pre-workout meal, EAAs may also be useful before or during a workout.
+Depending on your pre-workout regimen however, you might want to wait until after your workout.

 Do I Need EAAs if I Eat a High-Protein Diet?